auth0/docs/articles/hooks/extensibility-points/client-credentials-exchange.md

 ---
+title: Client Credentials Exchange Extensibility Point
-description: Learn about the Client Credentials Exchange Hook available for Database Connections.
+description: Learn how hooks can be used with the Client Credentials Exchange extensibility point, which is available for database connections and passwordless connections.
 beta: true
 toc: true
 topics: